-The 2018 Monitoring Report concluded that the adjusted morning (AM) inbound count totaled 3,370 vehicles which is 51 vehicles higher than the baseline 2001 AM count, 69 vehicles lower than the upper boundary of the 90% confidence interval, and does not represent a significant AM inbound traffic increase.
-The afternoon (PM) outbound count totaled 3,450 vehicles, which is four vehicles higher than the 2001 baseline; 105 vehicles lower than the upper boundary of the 90% confidence interval and does not represent a significant PM outbound traffic increase.
+The 2019 Monitoring Report concluded that the adjusted morning (AM) inbound count totaled 3,193 vehicles which is 126 vehicles lower than the baseline 2001 AM count; 246 vehicles lower than the upper boundary of the 90% confidence interval, and does not represent a significant AM inbound traffic increase.
+The afternoon (PM) outbound count totaled 3,292 vehicles, which is 154 vehicles below than the 2001 baseline; 263 vehicles lower than the upper boundary of the 90% confidence interval and does not represent a significant PM outbound traffic increase.
 Therefore, Stanford met the No Net New Commute Trips standard.
-Although Stanford programs removed non-Stanford trips from intersections in the local impact area, Stanford chose not to submit trip credits to the County this year.
+Stanford choose not to submit trip credits to the County this year as it was not required to meet the standard.